Algae Fueling Nutrients

 Nutrients feed a pond from stormwater run off, streams, animals that visit the pond, and vegetation that falls into the water.
 Nearby field fertilizing, yard fertilizing, and animal pastures produce nutrient-rich soil that can find its way into a nearby stream or drainage pipe during rain storms.
 Wildlife may not seem like a major contributor.
 Waterfowl that spend extended periods of time in the water leading to high amounts of waste released into the pond.
 Feeding ducks and geese increase the waste exponentially.
 Ponds that are used as a watering source for cattle experience the same issue.
 One of the most common sources of nutrients no matter the location of the pond is falling vegetation.
 Grass clippings that blow in, and leaves that fall in from trees convert to muck.

 Muck is the accumulation of decaying pond weeds & algae, fish waste, and leaves.
-Pond muck is like sewage waste.
+Pond sludge is like sewage waste.
 Muck is rich in nutrients, making it an ideal medium for algae and weeds.
 Under low oxygen conditions, muck releases nutrients up into the water column.
 This increases the chances for green water algae blooms.

 Does a pond need nutrients to be healthy?
 Nutrients are the food that makes things grow.
 In farming and hydroponics you need nutrients so that your plants will grow.
 In most situations, pond owners aren’t wanting an influx of weed and algae growth, which would be the plants that utilize the nutrients in the pond.